 I didn’t laugh.
 I barely broke a smile.
 That one action alone should prove my poise and focus – especially if you have ever met me.

-My husband – and faithful roadie at these events – had stepped away from the seat next to me.
-I could see him across the room, laughing.
+My husband – and faithful roadie at these events – had stepped away from the seat next to me so he could video my presentation.
+I could now see him across the room, laughing without restraint.

 I am not a loner.